mmgreiner/mmgreiner.github.io/_posts/2022-10-16-nuget-local.md

       CSLData -> /Users/mmgreiner/Projects/bibTeX/CSL/CSLData/bin/Debug/net6.0/CSLData.dll
       Successfully created package '/Users/mmgreiner/Projects/bibTeX/CSL/CSLData/bin/Debug/CSLData.1.0.0.nupkg'.

-Now the trick is not to use the CLI, but nuget directly.
+Using nuget directly, you can add it locally.

     % nuget add /Users/mmgreiner/Projects/bibTeX/CSL/CSLData/bin/Debug/CSLData.1.0.0.nupkg -source ~/.mynuget

-This should also work:
+Using the CLI it works like this:

-    % dotnet nuget push bin/Debug/CSLData.1.0.0.nupkg -source ~/.mynuget -s ~/.mynuget
+    % dotnet nuget push bin/Debug/CSLData.1.0.0.nupkg -s ~/.mynuget

 **Note**: in the dotnet CLI, the command is called `push` which corresponds to `nuget add`.
 The CLI command `dotnet nuget add` adds a new source, ie. repository, not a package.